 The earliest I have a memory of abuse was at the age of 6.
 At age 7, I remember preparing for baptism, I was excited, I was optimistic that my sins would now be washed away, so now I could start a new life.
 Such a fairy tale I told myself!
 Of course that wouldn’t make the abuse stop!

 I was abused by a neighbor on at least several occasions, who had kids my age and younger.
 I was relieved when they moved.
 A stranger molested me in the public pool.
 However, my abuse had started years before that.
 So in my mind, these men were just additional males, who had rights to my body.
 I thought this was just the life I was subject to, as if God condoned this behavior.
 After all who was i?
 I wasn’t important, or at least the actions of many had shown me this.
-My abuse started when a neighbor boy shared porn with my older brother.
+My abuse started when a neighbor boy shared porn with my eldest brother.
 They were 7 years older than me.
 So they were 13 yrs. old, passing the Sacrament.
 Imagine this… I was 6 yrs. old, a Star in Primary, and in Kindergarten at school, possibly younger. this is just the earliest I can recollect.
 Both would sexually abuse me, and make me do things I didn’t want to do.
 There was one time where, at the hands of the neighbor boy, I thought I might die.
 I’ll just say it involved Electricity.

 Of course the abuse by my brother was more frequent.
 It’s hard to escape, when your abuser has so much access; while your parents drive the van on family vacation, under a blanket while the whole family watched General conference…this was particularly brazen, but proved to me that he had control over ma and could get away with anything!
 When a family member is your abuser, you aren’t even safe in your sleep!
 My younger sister in fact has a memory of waking up, when my brother was by my bed in the middle of the night!
 I was SCARED!
 If she said anything to my parents, I was going to be in BIG trouble, or so my brother had convinced me for years.